 Web Accessibility Testing Guide

-- Tab through page.
+- Test all of the interactive elements by tabbing through each page.
 Can you see the keyboard focus with sufficient contrast?

 - Is the tab order logical?